jmfergeau/battle-puno/README.md

-# The original fork (battle-puno.github.io) seems to be no more.
-I keep this one alive for archiving and historic sake.
+> The original fork (battle-puno.github.io) has been taken off by the author, apparently because of the artworks used.
+This is the last known working version, made available for archiving and historic sake.

 ![Gitlab pipeline status](https://img.shields.io/gitlab/pipeline/maxlefou/battle-puno.svg)
 ![Crates.io](https://img.shields.io/crates/l/license.svg)